Big Island Press Club Internship

 UH Hilo Directed Studies Option:

-In collaboration with the BIPC Advisor, the intern will work with Assistant Professor Dr. Patsy Y. Iwasaki to develop a plan, outline and description of the work to be undertaken to receive three (3) UH Hilo credits equivalent to a 16-week semester.
+In collaboration with the BIPC Advisor, the intern will work with Professor Dr. Patsy Y. Iwasaki to develop a plan, outline and description of the work to be undertaken to receive three (3) UH Hilo credits equivalent to a 16-week semester.
 The UH Hilo directed studies option is subject to approval by Dr. Iwasaki.

 Requirements for the 25% Big Island Press Club: